Andraé Crouch: Solo career

-After The Disciples disbanded in 1979, Crouch continued on with a solo career.
+After The Disciples disbanded in 1982, Crouch continued on with a solo career.
 His backing ensemble included Howard Smith, Linda McCrary, Táta Vega, and Kristle Murden, along with The Andraé Crouch Singers.
 Joe Sample, Wilton Felder, Dean Parks, David Paich, Phillip Bailey, Stevie Wonder, El DeBarge, and other secular artists were included in Crouch's recording sessions.
 With former Disciples drummer-turned-producer Bill Maxwell, Crouch co-produced projects for The Winans, Danniebelle Hall, and Kristle Murden.
 Many musical acts and solo performers covered his more popular works, including Elvis Presley with "I've Got Confidence".
-In 1986, Crouch composed the theme music for the Sherman Hemsley sitcom Amen, sung by Vanessa Bell Armstrong.
+In 1986, Crouch composed the theme music of the Sherman Hemsley sitcom Amen, sung by Vanessa Bell Armstrong.

 In 2006 Crouch released Mighty Wind, a 40th anniversary album featuring guest performances by Lauren Evans, Crystal Lewis, Karen Clark Sheard, Táta Vega, and Marvin Winans.

-TV Appearances
+TV appearances

 On February 7, 1982, Crouch guest appeared in Season 8 Episode 16 "Man of the Cloth" on The Jeffersons.
 He also appeared in the TV movie In Search of Dr. Seuss, playing the title character in "Yertle the Turtle".